SidOfc/mkdx/README.md

     \ }
 ```

-To overwrite a setting, simply write it as seen above in your _.vimrc_:
+To overwrite a setting, write it as seen above in your _.vimrc_:

 ```viml
 " :h mkdx-settings